setzler/academic-kickstart/content/advice/Coffee/index.md

 ---

-Several faculty have asked how I make pourover coffee in my office.
+Several faculty have asked how I make pour-over coffee in my office.
 Here are the instructions.

 ### Shopping List

 1. **18oz Clever Coffee Dripper and Filters.** The Clever dripper is a device that uses immersion to brew coffee.
-Immersion takes all of the skill requirements out of pourover coffee, so even a first-time user will brew the perfect pourover cup.
+Immersion takes all of the skill requirements out of pour-over coffee, so even a first-time user will brew the perfect pour-over cup.
 It only costs $40 [here](https://www.amazon.com/dp/B081GQQ7NH/).
 100 filters cost around $20 [here](https://www.amazon.com/Coffee-Filters-Designed-Clever-Dripper/dp/B07RV48L1W/).
-2. **A Conical Burr Grinder.** Pourover coffee becomes bitter mud if the coffee is ground too fine.
+2. **A Conical Burr Grinder.** Pour-over coffee becomes bitter mud if the coffee is ground too fine.
 Store-bought pre-ground coffee is far too fine.
 Buy a burr grinder with a medium-coarse setting.
 Consider the OXO grinder for under $100 [here](https://www.amazon.com/OXO-BREW-Conical-Coffee-Grinder/dp/B07CSKGLMM/).
-3. **A Gooseneck Electric Kettle with Temperature Presets.** Pourover coffee is very sensitive to the temperature of the water.
+3. **A Gooseneck Electric Kettle with Temperature Presets.** Pour-over coffee is very sensitive to the temperature of the water.
 It requires an electric kettle for digitally selecting the temperature of the water.
 There are many options under $100, e.g., the Cosori kettle [here](https://www.amazon.com/COSORI-Electric-Gooseneck-Variable-Stainless/dp/B07T1CH2HH/).

-### Pourover Instructions
+### Pour-over Instructions

 1. **Grind:** Grind coffee beans until you have about 30g of medium-coarse coffee.
 The granules should be visible like coarse sand mixed with sea salt.
 If your grinder allows you to select a number of cups that you are making, select 2 cups.
 Note that grinding coffee is messy and loud, so grind it at home and bring it to the office in a vacuum-sealed container.
 Grind it on the same day it will be brewed, as ground coffee quickly oxidizes.
 2. **Heat:** Fill the kettle with water and heat it to 195 degrees.
 If you are in a hurry, 175 degrees is almost as good.